 Unlike an idealized view of science as a research-determined, results-oriented Olympiad endeavor, the see-sawing of positions and policies on alcoholism and alcohol use embodies political and economic forces, and – especially – cultural and historical attitudes toward alcohol.
 Chief among these, in the US, are Temperance views.
 To this day, Temperance attitudes pervade American beliefs about alcoholism, where they constantly struggle with scientific data.
 This struggle is reflected worldwide.

 One template for discussing the role of Temperance in the US and international approaches to alcohol is the debate over corporate funding for alcohol research.
 Twice around the turn of the first decade of the twenty-first century, the pre-eminent journal, Addiction, presented strong editorial positions against such funding.
-Equally strong positions opposing the editorial views in Addiction were expressed in replies by other public health researchers – including editors of the current journal (disclosure: I was an editor of AR&T until last year, and am now on its editorial board).
+Equally strong positions opposing the editorial views in Addiction were expressed in replies by other public health researchers.

-Following are the three major areas – conceptions of alcoholism and its treatment, alcohol policy, and alcohol research funding – that have provoked intense conflict as we turned into the year 2010.
+Following are the three major areas – conceptions of alcoholism and its treatment, alcohol policy, and alcohol research funding – that have provoked intense conflict.
 All of these areas implicate deep-seated Temperance attitudes.

 Temperance views were channeled into the disease concept that came to dominate twentieth century conceptions of alcoholism in America.
 Jellinek’s disease formulation that alcoholics ‘‘could not stop because of a loss of control over drinking’’ was not a new scientific perspective, as claimed, but rather ‘‘the old Temperance movement had previously advanced the same view’’ (Lender and Martin 1982, p.
 187).
 In this view, alcohol is an overwhelming force that corrupts and controls people’s lives.
 Researchers who have challenged disease conceptions have been severely attacked, particularly for the ideas that alcoholics can outgrow a drinking problem and that they can moderate their drinking.